 Take a look at Cecilia's exceptional career by reading her recent contribution to Connections: 25 Years in Research: Looking Back, Ahead, and All Around Our Campfire With Cecilia Hogan.

-In support of the Apra goal to promote professional growth, Apra's Scholarship Award ensures accessibility to educational programming by awarding a scholarship to a prospect development professional based on financial need and professional merit.
-In review of applications, the selection committee considers professional achievements, proven leadership within and outside their organization, and volunteer participation with local/regional groups.
-Selection is weighted on both merit and financial need.
+In support of Apra's goal to promote professional growth, Apra's Scholarship Award ensures accessibility to educational programming by awarding a scholarship to a prospect development professional based on financial need and professional merit.
+In a

 Apra Margaret Fuhry Award

 Established in 1998, this award is given to an Apra member who shows a commitment to the prospect development profession based on his or her leadership, mentorship

 - Employed in prospect development and/or related fields in a non-consulting capacity

 - Volunteered within two years of the submission due date

 The recipient of the 2019 Margaret Fuhry award is Julie Craig, Sr. Director of Prospect Analytics and Research, KSU Foundation.

 Julie Craig orchestrates relationship management, prospect exploration, and data science and market research at the Kansas State University Foundation.
 She has modernized her team’s partnership with development officers while concentrating efforts on sustainable fundraising through portfolio optimization.
 Having recently launched an intense focus on data analytics, Julie directs the assessment of donor engagements across the development spectrum, evaluating findings to actionize change.